tienfuc/gdcmdtools/README.md

                         specify the description of the target file -f FOLDER_ID, --folder_id FOLDER_ID
-                        the target folder ID on the Google drive -t {ft,pt,ss,doc,raw,ocr,dr}, --target_type {ft,pt,ss,doc,raw,ocr,dr}
+                        the target folder ID on the Google drive -p ROLE TYPE VALUE, --permission ROLE TYPE VALUE set the permission of the uploaded file, could be:
+                        type: user, group, domain, anyone
+                        role: owner, reader, writer
+                        value: user or group e-mail address, or 'me' to refer to the current authorized user -t {ft,pt,ss,doc,raw,ocr,dr}, --target_type {ft,pt,ss,doc,raw,ocr,dr}
                         define the target file type on Google Drive, could be:
                         raw: (default) the source file will uploaded without touching